r-andlab/snowflake-enumeration/broker/README.md

 # Snowflake Simulation

-This directory contains the Snowflake broker server and the simulation harness.
+This directory contains the Snowflake broker server, the simulation harness and the simulation raw logs for analysis in directory of /data.

 ## Simulation Model